sadiyevyusif/sadiyevyusif/README.md

 <h1 align="left">Hi 👋, I'm Yusif</h1>
 <h4 align="left">Master’s degree in Computer Engineering.
 I am a software developer with over 10 years of experience in developing web applications using web technologies.
 As a developer, I have worked on both small and large projects.
 I have created a lot of web based projects.
 You can see my projects on my portfolio and some of my projects are private local softwares.
-I also have Red Hat Certified System Administrator (RHCSA)</h4>
+I also have Red Hat Certified System Administrator (RHCSA) and Red Hat Certified Engineer (RHCE)</h4>

 - 👨‍💻 I have RHCSA certificate **https://www.credly.com/badges/64a84878-b660-40b2-8f4e-962a76997e9c/embedded**